-The views of Panellists will form a vital part of shaping Woking Borough Council’s vision for the future.
+The views of panellists will form a vital part of shaping our vision for the future.

 What is required of panellists

-Panellists will be contacted several times per year for their views on a variety of issues, projects and services that the Council provides.
+Panellists will be contacted several times per year for their views on a variety of issues, projects and services that we, the council, provide.
 This could take the form of online surveys, postal surveys, focus groups or in certain cases telephone surveys.
 You can choose how we contact you and if you want to attend focus groups or not.

 However much time you have to spare, even the smallest contribution could make a large impact on decisions made in your local area.

 The application process

 The panel will consist of 1,000 residents representative of the borough.
 The only requirements are that all panellists must be aged 18 or over, a resident of Woking borough and enthusiastic about participating in local democracy.
 Panellists are not required to have any prior knowledge, skills or expertise and will not be expected to demonstrate any specific abilities before participating.

 In the event of an overwhelming response from any specific demographic or geographical area, a selection of participants will be chosen at random from the over-subscribed group, and not on the perceived merit of one applicant over another.
 The remaining respondents will be put on a waiting list and invited to participate as incumbent panellists leave.